OpenEvalProject/evals/manuscripts/elife-90726/v2/manuscript.md

 Pathogen suppression via production of antibiotics was assessed as inhibition of R. solanacearum QL-Rs1115 strain using an agar overlay assay (Parret et al., 2005).
 Briefly, small volume drops (2 μL) of each B. amyloliquefaciens mutant and wild-type strain were spotted on NA soft agar plates and incubated for 24 hr at 30°C. Next, these plates were chloroform-fumigated to kill all the bacteria (Parret et al., 2005), leaving only the secreted antimicrobials and then fully covered with R. solanacearum suspension (with a ﬁnal concentration of approximately 107 cells mL–1).
 The pathogen suppression of each mutant was defined as the area of R. solanacearum inhibition halo around the B. amyloliquefaciens colony (in mm2), which is proportional to antibiotic production (Delignette-Muller and Flandrois, 1994).
 Three replicates were used for each mutant.

-## Selecting a representative subset of B. amyloliquefaciens T-5 mutants for greenhouse experiments
+### Selecting a representative subset of B. amyloliquefaciens T-5 mutants for greenhouse experiments

 In order to select a representative subset of mutants for greenhouse experiments, we first used K-means clustering (Hartigan and Wong, 1979) to divide the wild-type and 479 phenotyped mutants into clusters based on swarming motility, biomass production, biofilm formation, and pathogen suppression (Supplementary file 1b).
 Briefly, K-means clustering assigns n observations into k clusters where each observation (in our case mutant) belongs to a cluster with the nearest mean (cluster centers or cluster centroid).
 According to the gap statistic method (Tibshirani et al., 2001), three clusters was the optimum number (k) for this dataset (Figure 1—figure supplement 2).
 With this method, each mutant was hence assigned to one of the clusters.
 Clustering was further visualized using principal component analysis (PCA) based on the first two principal components to show the variety of mutants.
 We randomly selected approximately 10% of strains from each cluster, resulting in a subset of 47 mutants, which were used for greenhouse experiments (26, 11, and 10 mutants from clusters 1, 2, and 3, respectively, Supplementary file 1c).
 These 47 mutants were further analyzed to determine the disrupted genes by TnYLB-1 transposon insertion using the inverse polymerase chain reaction (IPCR) method as previously described by Le Breton et al., 2006.
 First, 5 μg of genomic DNA isolated from each respective transposon mutant was digested with Taq I and circularized using ‘Rapid Ligation’ kit (Fermentas, Germany).
 IPCR was carried out with ligated DNA (100 ng), using oIPCR1 and oIPCR2 primers (Supplementary file 2h).
 The cloned sequences were then purified using PCR purification kit (Axygen, UK) and the flanking genomic regions surrounding the transposon insertion sites were sequenced using the primer oIPCR3 (Supplementary file 2h).
 Obtained DNA sequences were compared against available databases (GenBank and Bacillus Genome Data-base) using the BLASTX and BLASTN available at the NCBI, and against the complete ancestral B. amyloliquefaciens T-5 genome sequence (Accession: CP061168, Figure 1—figure supplement 3A, Supplementary file 1c).
 The functional classiﬁcation of disrupted genes for all 47 transposon mutants is summarized in Figure 1—figure supplement 3B.

-## Assessing the performance of individual B. amyloliquefaciens T-5 mutants in a greenhouse experiment
+### Assessing the performance of individual B. amyloliquefaciens T-5 mutants in a greenhouse experiment

 All selected 47 mutants and the wild-type strain were individually screened for their ability to colonize tomato rhizosphere and protect plants against infection by R. solanacearum QL-Rs1115 pathogen strain in a 50-day-long greenhouse experiment.
 Surface-sterilized tomato seeds (Lycopersicum esculentum, cultivar ‘Jiangshu’) were germinated on water agar plates in the dark at 28°C for 2 days, before sowing to sterile pots containing wet vermiculite (Huainong, Huaian Soil and Fertilizer Institute, Huaian, China).
 Ten-day-old tomato seedlings (at three-leaves stage) were then transplanted to seedling trays containing natural, non-sterile soil collected from a tomato field in Qilin Town, Nanjing, China (Chen et al., 2013).
 Plants were inoculated with individual B. amyloliquefaciens mutants by drenching, resulting in a final concentration of 107 CFU g–1 soil (Wei et al., 2013).
 The R. solanacearum strain was inoculated using the same method 1 week later at a final concentration of 106 CFU g–1 soil.
 Positive control plants were treated only with R. solanacearum, while negative control plants received no bacterial inoculants.
 Three replicated trays were set up for each treatment, with 20 seedlings (in individual cells) per tray.
 Each tray was considered as one biological replicate.
 Tomato plants were grown for 30 dpi with natural temperature (ranging from 25°C to 35°C) and lighting variation (around 16 hr of light and 8 hr of dark).
 Seedling trays were rearranged randomly every second day and regularly watered with sterile water.

-## Quantifying B. amyloliquefaciens mutants’ root colonization and plant protection in the rhizosphere
+### Quantifying B. amyloliquefaciens mutants’ root colonization and plant protection in the rhizosphere

 The root colonization and plant protection of 47 B. amyloliquefaciens T-5 mutants was quantified individually as a change in their population densities in the tomato rhizosphere after 5, 15, and 30 days of R. solanacearum pathogen inoculation (‘dpi’).
 At each sampling time point, three independent plants per inoculated mutant were randomly selected and sampled destructively by carefully uprooting the plant and gently removing the soil from the root system by shaking.
 After determining plant fresh weight, the root system of each plant was thoroughly ground in 5 mL of 10 mM MgSO4·7H2O using a mortar, and serial dilutions of root macerates were plated on a semi-selective Bacillus medium consisting of 326 mL L–1 vegetable juice (V8, Campbell Soup Co., USA), 33 g L–1 NaCl, 0.8 g L–1 dextrose, 16 g L–1 agar (pH 5.2, adjusted with NaOH) supplemented with 45 mg L–1 cycloheximide and 22.5 mg L–1 polymyxin B (Kinsella et al., 2009).
 This media was used to count the densities of B. amyloliquefaciens T-5 wild-type, and the same media supplemented with 10 μg mL–1 kanamycin was used to count the densities of mutant strains.
 Plates were incubated at 30°C for 30 hr and bacterial densities expressed as CFU per gram of root biomass.
 The effect of B. amyloliquefaciens wild-type and mutants on plant protection was measured as the reduction of bacterial wilt disease symptoms during the experiment (based on the proportion of plants showing wilting symptoms).
 The first wilting symptoms appeared 7 dpi and the proportion of diseased plants quantified at 5, 15, and 30 dpi were used in analyses.
 Plant protection was expressed as the relative reduction in the number of wilted plants compared to the positive control (only R. solanacearum inoculated in the absence of B. amyloliquefaciens T-5 mutants or wild-type).

-## Assembly of phenotypically dissimilar B. amyloliquefaciens mutant consortia
+### Assembly of phenotypically dissimilar B. amyloliquefaciens mutant consortia

 To test if the performance of B. amyloliquefaciens T-5 mutants could be improved by using consortia of phenotypically dissimilar mutants, a subset of eight best-performing mutants excelling at different phenotypic traits were selected (Figure 3—figure supplement 1, Supplementary file 2c).
 Specifically, these included two mutants that showed high swarming motility (M108: pare and M124: DeoR), high biomass production (M59: comQ and M109: hutI), high biofilm formation (M54: hutU and M143: YsnB), and slightly improved pathogen suppression (M38: nhaC and M78: dfnG) relative to the wild-type strain (Figure 3—figure supplement 1, Supplementary file 2c).
 To test the effect of transposon insertions on potential antagonism between the mutants, we conducted two types of assays: direct growth inhibition by (1) spotting each strain on top of the others using agar overlays and(2) growing each strain in the supernatant of the other strains.
 With agar overlay assays, 2 μL of each mutant with density OD600 of 0.5 (∼107 cells mL–1) was spotted on the soft agar overlay of the other mutants and direct antagonistic effect was measured as the size of the inhibition halo observed on the soft agar plates (Fields et al., 2022).
 For the supernatant assay, we first cultured each mutant in liquid LB for 2 days and collected supernatants by using 0.22 μm filters.
 In the growth assays, 2 μL of each strain with initial concentration of 107 cells mL–1 was mixed with 20 μL of each supernatant and 178 μL of 50% LB.
 The growth of each strain was measured after 24 hr as optical density (OD600), and inhibition calculated as the relative growth of each strain in its own or other strains’ supernatant compared to strains’ growth in the fresh 50% LB (diluted with sterile water).
 Here, the reduced growth in other strains’ supernatant relative to the growth in the fresh medium was deemed as inhibition between mutants.
-A following formula was used where OD600 sup and OD600 LB denote for mutants’ growth in other mutants’ supernatant or in 50% fresh LB after 24 hr:Relativegrowth=OD600sup−OD600LBOD600LB×100%
+A following formula was used where OD600 sup and OD600 LB denote for mutants’ growth in other mutants’ supernatant or in 50% fresh LB after 24 hr:

+$$
+Relativegrowth=\frac{OD_{600sup}−OD_{600LB}}{OD_{600LB}}\times100%
+$$

 These eight mutants were then used to assemble a total of 29 consortia with 2, 4, or 8 mutants, following a substitutive design where each mutant was equally often present at each community richness level (see left panel key of Figure 3—figure supplement 3 for detailed consortia assembly).
 Mutants were mixed in equal proportions in each consortium with final total bacterial density OD600 of 0.5 (e.g., 50:50% or 25:25:25:25% in two and four mutant consortia, respectively; ∼ 107 cells mL–1).
 This design has previously been used to investigate biodiversity-ecosystem functioning relationships in plant-associated bacterial communities (Hu et al., 2016; Becker et al., 2012), allowing disentangling the effects due to consortia richness, composition, and mutant strain identity.
 In addition, to compare the performance of optimized 8-member consortium (assembled based on phenotypic dissimilarity; see above) with non-optimized 8-mutant consortia, we assembled eight additional 8-mutant consortia randomly from the 479 mutant collection, which were used in in vitro lab and in vivo greenhouse experiments.

-## Phenotypic characterization of B. amyloliquefaciens consortia performance in vitro and consortia root colonization and plant protection in the tomato rhizosphere
+### Phenotypic characterization of B. amyloliquefaciens consortia performance in vitro and consortia root colonization and plant protection in the tomato rhizosphere

 The performance of each mutant and assembled consortium was assessed in vitro in the lab by measuring traits as mono- and co-cultures following the same methods as described previously (swarming motility, biomass production, biofilm formation, and pathogen suppression).
 Mutant strains were prepared individually from frozen stocks by growing overnight in liquid LB, pelleted by centrifugation (4000×g, 3 min), washed three times with 0.85% NaCl and adjusted to OD600 of 0.5 (107 cells mL–1).
 Consortia were then assembled following the substitutive design describe earlier (Figure 3—figure supplement 3) by mixing mutants in equal proportions for each consortium with total bacterial density OD600 of 0.5 (107 cells mL–1; e.g., 50:50% or 25:25:25:25% in two and four mutant communities, respectively).
 Consortia traits were characterized as described previously and compared with the ancestral B. amyloliquefaciens wild-type strain.
 The root colonization and plant protection of B. amyloliquefaciens T-5 consortia were quantified in greenhouse experiments following previously described methods.
 Predicted performances were calculated following the additive model, equaling the sum of different trait values of each member divided by the richness value of the given consortium.
 To link the performance of single mutant with functioning of consortia, we used the relative performance measure, which included the magnitude and direction of difference relative to the wild-type strain.
-The difference and direction in magnitude to the wild-type strain were calculated based on the Euclidean distance and average performance using following formula:Relative performance=∑i=1n(Di×APi−APwt|APi−APwt|)n,
+The difference and direction in magnitude to the wild-type strain were calculated based on the Euclidean distance and average performance using following formula:

+$$
+Relative performance=\frac{\sumi=1n(D_{i}\times\frac{AP_{i}−AP_{wt}}{|AP_{i}−AP_{wt}|})}{n},
+$$

 Di, Euclidean distance between each consortium member and wild-type based on four traits; APi, average performance of each community member; APwt, average performance of wild-type; n, community richness.

-## Statistical analyses
+### Statistical analyses

 Data were analyzed with a combination of analysis of variance (ANOVA), PCA, linear regression models, unpaired two-sample Wilcoxon tests, and Student’s t-test.
 Individually measured mutant traits data was normalized between 0 and 1 across the all collection using min-max normalization (Jain et al., 2005).
 In addition, the different phenotypic traits were combined into a ‘Monoculture average performance’ index, which was calculated as the mean of the four standardized traits for each mutant.
 Monoculture average performance and consortia traits values were also min-max normalized between 0 and 1 for subsequent analyses.
 To classify mutants into different functional groups, K-means clustering algorithm (‘fviz_nbclust’ in ‘factoextra’ package and ‘kmeans’ function) was used and clusters were visualized using PCA (‘princomp’ in ‘vegan’ package) based on multivariate trait data.
 The phenotypic dissimilarity between the same mutants and the wild-type strain was calculated using ‘vegdist’ based on ‘Euclidean’ algorithm.
 The B. amyloliquefaciens T-5 abundance data measured in root colonization assays were log10-transformed and disease incidence data were arcsine square root-transformed prior the analyses.
 Linear regression models were used to explain root colonization and plant protection with mutant traits, average performance, consortia richness, and consortia relative performance.
 Treatment mean differences were analyzed using two-sample Wilcoxon test (‘wilcox.test’ function) or Student’s t-test (‘t.test’ function) depending on the unequal or equal sample sizes, respectively.
 The temporal effects of four traits on root colonization and plant protection were assessed separately for different time points using ANOVA (‘aov’ function).
 All statistical analyses were performed using R 3.5.2 (R core Development Team, Vienna, Austria).
 All code used in this study is available on request from corresponding authors.